 My roots lie in tonalism, color field painting and minimalism.
 However, my work contains an ever-present awareness of the dramatic use of light of the post-renaissance chiaroscurists.
 It combines a classical awareness of structure with a romantic use of color always in combination with a unique sense of ambiguity.

-My work continues in its evolution of style the search for an abstract means of probing the ambiguities of physical and spiritual experience of light, and its power to foster a more intense life of the spirit through profound emotional experience of form, color and composition.
+My work continues in its evolution of style the search for an abstract means of probing the ambiguities of physical and spiritual experiences of light, and its power to foster a more intense life of the spirit through profound emotional experiences of form, color and composition.